-HWBS 395 INTERNSHIP 1-3 hours
+HWBS 395 INTERNSHIP

 Individual internships on campus and/or off campus will be supervised for practical experience.
 No more than three credit hours may be applied to the major without approval of department chair.
-Prerequisites: Acceptance as HWBS major and consent.
+Prerequisite: Instructor consent.

-HWBS 420 RESEARCH IN HEALTH, WELLNESS AND BEHAVIORAL SCIENCES 2 hours
+HWBS 420 RESEARCH IN HEALTH, WELLNESS AND BEHAVIORAL SCIENCES 3 hours

 Students will examine research designs commonly used in health, wellness and behavioral sciences.
 Students will analyze research ethics, measurement methods, sampling, generalizability, reliability, validity and statistics as they create their own research study.
-Prerequisite: MATH 220, Junior or Senior standing and consent.
+Prerequisite: MATH 220, Junior or Senior standing in the HWBS major and instructor consent.